TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 </font>

-Multiple Correspondence analysis
+Multiple Correspondence Analysis
 ========================================================
 incremental: false
 autosize: true

 <font size=6>

-- In the analysis, you can either use the [indicator or the Burt matrix](https://en.wikipedia.org/wiki/Multiple_correspondence_analysis#As_an_extension_of_correspondences_analysis).
+- For the categorical variables, you can either use the [indicator matrix or the Burt matrix](https://en.wikipedia.org/wiki/Multiple_correspondence_analysis#As_an_extension_of_correspondences_analysis) in the analysis
+    - The Indicator matrix contains all the levels of categorical variables as a binary variables (1 = belongs to category, 0 = if doesn't)
+    - Burt matrix is a two-way cross tabulations between all the variables in the dataset
 - tästä jotain lisää ? yhteys CA:han ?
 - ...